Affine and convex spaces: blending the analytic and geometric viewpoints: Spaces that deserve more space

 Closely related to affine spaces are \emph{convex spaces}.
 These are also geometrically very intuitive, and are ubiquitous in convex analysis and optimization.
 Although their range of application in physics is maybe narrower than that of affine and vector spaces, they appear naturally in probability theory and therefore in statistical physics, be it the statistical mechanics of mass-points, fields, or continua; and they are of utmost importance in quantum theory, being behind many of its non-\bd classical properties.
-Quantum theory is indeed only a particular example of general plausibilistic physical theories or `statistical models', and convex spaces are the most apt spaces to study the latter.
+Quantum theory is indeed only a particular example of a general plausibilistic physical theory, a particular case of a statistical model; and convex spaces are the most apt spaces to study the latter.

 Students who have heard about and are interested in the general theory of convex spaces will find even less, and more hidden, material than for affine spaces.
-These notes offer to those students some references and a general overview of convex spaces too.
+These notes offer some references and a general overview of convex spaces, too.

-At the end of these notes I shall give an example of application of affine spaces, related to the previous discussion about Pluto and Charon.
+At the end of these notes I shall briefly discuss \emph{Grassmann spaces}, which generalize affine spaces in many remarkable ways, and give an example of application of affine spaces in Newtonian mechanics, related to the previous discussion about Pluto and Charon.
 Extended application examples for convex spaces are left to a future note.